tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

 RedHat based system also provide groups of software.
 One group that you will want to install is the "Development Tools" group.
-This includes the Gnu C Complieer (gcc) and the "make" tools that are often required to install other software from source code.
+This includes the Gnu C Compiler (gcc) and the "make" tools that are often required to install other software from source code.

 .. code-block:: none